vsharp123/htagger/README.md

 # htagger
-Enter the 6 digits, currently searches 3 sites: nhentai, 9hentai and nyahentai.
+Enter the 6 digits, currently searches 3 sites: nhentai, 9hentai and nyahentai and gives the tags of the given manga.

 # Dependencies